$ whoami

 asks pool

-, so we need to use the more general ServerT
+Server is specialized for Handler, so we need to use the more general ServerT version.

 server :: Env -> Server API